tensorflow/community/rfcs/20210513-pluggable-profiler-for-tensorflow.md

 4. Core Tensorflow will create a `PluggableTracer` during [ProfilerSession](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/core/profiler/lib/profiler_session.cc#L109) setup.

 #### Protobuf class
 Profiler uses `RunMetadata` and `XSpace` to store the performance data collected by backends.
-With these two data, proper's profiler tools can generate various view of performance, such as timeline, memory consumption, perforamnce of every TensorFlow op and set of summaries. `RunMedata` and `XSpace` are C++ objects generated by protobuf toolchain with a predifined structure in [config.proto](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/core/protobuf/config.proto#L721) and [xplane.proto](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/core/profiler/protobuf/xplane.proto#L9).
+With these two data, proper's profiler tools can generate various views of performance, such as timeline, memory consumption, performance of every TensorFlow op and set of summaries. `RunMedata` and `XSpace` are C++ objects generated by protobuf toolchain with a predefined structure in [config.proto](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/core/protobuf/config.proto#L721) and [xplane.proto](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/core/profiler/protobuf/xplane.proto#L9).
-In plugin side, plugin will collect performance data with its own profiler tools.
-When proper invokes `CollectData()`, plugin transforms the perfromance data to `RunMetadata` and `XSpace` and then serializes `RunMedata` and `XSpace` to the buffer provided by proper.
-To successfully serialize the object, plugin writers should keep a copy of `config.proto` and `xspace.proto`, and make it exactly the same as that in proper side.
+On the plugin side, plugin will collect performance data with its own profiler infrastructures.
+When proper invokes `CollectData()`, plugin transforms the performance data to `RunMetadata` and `XSpace` and then serializes `RunMetadata` and `XSpace` to the buffer provided by proper.
+To successfully serialize the object, plugin writers should keep a copy of `config.proto` and `xspace.proto`, and make it exactly the same as that in the proper side.

 ### Detailed API
 ```c++